BarqTeam/WRO_Future_Engineers/README.md

 ## Project Overview

 We began working on the WRO Future Engineers 2024 competition nearly three months ago.
+The WRO Future Engineers competition challenges teams to design and build autonomous vehicles capable of navigating complex paths and obstacles.
+Participants must integrate advanced engineering, programming, and design skills to create innovative solutions.
+The competition emphasizes creativity, technical precision, and teamwork, pushing the limits of robotics and AI.
+Teams showcase their work in a final competition, judged on performance, design, and innovation.

+Our team, led by Qusay Laila, developed an advanced self-driving car from scratch, integrating CNC-machined and 3D-printed parts with components from the EV3 Lego kit.
+Powered by a 24-volt lithium battery, the car boasts high speed, smooth maneuverability, and excellent acceleration thanks to a well-designed differential and a gear ratio of 1.4:1.
+We included a Pi camera for obstacle detection and fine-tuned its software for optimal performance.
+We ensured the vehicle's seamless integration of mechanical and software systems.
+The car is lightweight at 1.2 kg, with room to compete in various challenges beyond the Future Engineers competition.
+Our GitHub repository documents the entire journey, including coding, design, and team management strategies.
 You can find more details about the competition in the official rules.

-In summary, the challenge requires us to design and build a self-driving car capable of navigating a specific path set by the judges.
-The car must be equipped with the appropriate components to successfully complete the course.

-In this repository, we've documented our entire journey over the past three months, capturing every step, challenge, and achievement along the way.

 ## 1.1 Team Management